maxmiller413/challenge-fullstack/README.md

 ## Expected Time & Effort

-We don't want you to have to take too much time with this challenge.
-For senior level roles, we are asking you to limit your time to a half of a day.
-For more junior-level roles, please don't take more than a day.
+We don't want you to have to take too much time with this challenge and ask that you do not spend more than 4 hours.

 ## The Sample Project